YakutovDmitriy/bio-python-course-2018/task1/README.md

 * `def unique(e):`

-  This function should return sorted list of distinct elements of e.
+  This function should return sorted list of distinct elements of `e`.

   For example:
     ```